 What’s this Damping Factor Thing?

-For decades, manufacturers of high-end amplifiers have provided damping factory specifications.
+For decades, manufacturers of high-end amplifiers have provided damping factor specifications.
 This number is a ratio of the output impedance of the amplifier to a specified load impedance.
 The story goes that an amplifier with a higher number would produce a tighter, more-controlled sound because the low impedance of the amp would short the back-EMF signal from the speaker.

 Depending on your version of physics, the damping factor can be a large number, or a very small one – making it potentially relevant or a complete red herring.